 The approach will also take a decidedly attachment-informed and trauma-informed perspective, setting out how supervision with novices may function as a secure base and safe haven.
 The objective of such an approach within supervision is to promote learning, increase critical self-awareness and enhance confidence in novice participants.
 Matters of safety, contracting and expectation setting become critical where novice (and supervisor) vulnerabilities are at play.
 The need to provide direction in initial sessions will be explored, making space for a range of different responses.
 Thereafter, particular focus will be given to setting a course for a gradual evolution of pace and depth of process.
 Equally, understanding how to set up a dynamic that permits a ‘good enough’ shift focus from internal to external and from the individual to group In addition to covering the basics for both individual and group process and identifying typical novice needs, two sorts of potentially parallel supervisor skill challenges will receive attention within the seminar: (1) addressing disruptive or confusing behaviours as platforms for individual and/or group growth, and (2) engaging both the individual supervisee and the group supervisees to embrace their vulnerabilities when discovering how client’s worlds may be more burdensome and lacking in hope.
 Case vignettes will be employed to promote deeper engagement with these two critical areas.

-Kevin Keith PhD BBA (Hons) (University of North Texas 1977); MA and STL (University of Louvain, Belgium, 1986 & 88); MPhil (Oxford University, 1991); Graduate Diploma in Psychotherapy (Jansen Newman Institute, 2005); PhD Candidate (University of Sydney, Faculty of Science, Research interest Attachment Theory, projected completion 2015).
-Kevin is a counsellor, psychotherapist and supervisor.
-He splits time between private practice and education/academic activities.
-He is a lecturer in the Jansen Newman Institute (JNI) and Australian College of Applied Psychology (ACAP).
-In 2017, he completed his PhD at the University of Sydney (History and Philosophy of Science Unit) with primary research interests in Attachment Theory.
-His thesis—The Goal-Corrected Partnership: A Critical Assessment of the Research Programme—brings a focus on attachment development post-infancy.
+Kevin Keith PhD BBA (Hons) (University of North Texas 1973); MA and STL (University of Louvain, Belgium, 1986 & 88); MPhil (Oxford University, 1991); Graduate Diploma in Psychotherapy (Jansen Newman Institute, 2005); PhD (University of Sydney, Faculty of Science, 2017).
+Kevin is a counsellor, psychotherapist, supervisor and academic.
+He divides time between private practice, education/academic activities, and an emerging retirement.
+Kevin has practiced counselling in Australia for 16 years.
+He has previously been a lecturer at the Jansen Newman Institute (JNI) and Australian College of Applied Psychology (ACAP).
+In 2017, he completed his PhD at the University of Sydney (School of History and Philosophy of Science) with primary research interests in Attachment Theory.
+His thesis—The Goal-Corrected Partnership: A Critical Assessment of the Research Programme—brings a focus to attachment development post-infancy.
 This work also rearticulates Attachment Theory in light of advances in the lifespan developmental sciences, especially approaches to biological complexity.
-Kevin presents regularly on Attachment Theory to a wide range of audiences, including a May 2016 paper at the International Society for Philosophy of Psychiatry in Atlanta GA USA [on attachment within the NIMH Research Domain Criteria, an alternative model to the DSM-5].
+He remains a research affiliate for the School of HPS at the University of Sydney.
+Kevin presents regularly on Attachment Theory and other matters to a wide range of audiences.
+He is member of several professional and academic societies, including ones with focus on emotions research, trauma, psychiatry, and philosophy.
 He is acclaimed as an engaging and inspiring presenter whose seminars change the way therapists perceive and work with their clients in ways that surprise and delight.

 “Supervision with novices can be a very rewarding personal/professional experience.”
 Kevin Keith